Wind is blowing silently in the Sahara land"

 - One Piece has the desert kingdom of Alabasta, where the Straw Hats at one point have to traverse a wide expanse of desert to get to Rainbase, where Sir Crocodile has his Rain Dinners casino set up.
 Incidentally, the very nature of Alabasta strengthens Crocodile's Sand Sand Fruit powers, as he can consequently weaponize the desert itself (and does so during his first fight with Luffy).

-- Lanfeust: In Lanfeust of the Stars, the desert in the planet Dezunge (also known as Abraxar) is a literal Sea of Sands, complete with sailing ships, whale-like creature, and islands.
+- Lanfeust: In Lanfeust of the Stars, the desert in the planet Dezunge (also known as Abraxar) is a literal Sea of Sands due to the planet's magnetic fields (that also prevent spacecraft from landing anywhere but the poles), complete with sailing ships, whale-like creature, and islands.

 - Aladdin: The Arabian desert as portrayed in the movie seems to consist almost entirely of dunes.